Getting Started

 1

 In the Apple Developer Portal, go to Certificates, Identifiers & Profiles Identifiers.
 Create or select your App ID and enable Sign In with Apple.
+(The App ID is used for native app login and serves as the basis for web login.)

 2